jpreynat/node-micro-analytics/docs/use/create-a-client.md

 # Create a Client

-To create a new client, you need to specify the µAnalytics host as a _string_.
+To create a new client, simply pass the service host as a _string_ to the µAnalytics constructor.

 {% tabs %}
 {% tab title="ES6" %}